Machine learning defined more precisely

 How does ARM technology work?

 The functionality of the ARM architecture is based on a minimalist design approach in which only the most necessary instructions are implemented directly in the hardware.
-This allows the processor to work more efficiently as fewer transistors* are required to perform tasks.
-Fewer transistors result in lower power consumption and less waste heat, which makes the ARM architecture particularly attractive for devices that require a long battery life.
+This allows the processor to work more efficiently, as fewer transistors* are required to perform tasks.
+Fewer transistors lead to lower power consumption and less waste heat, which makes the ARM architecture particularly attractive for devices that require a long battery life.

 ARM processors use a pipeline architecture in which different stages of an instruction are processed simultaneously, enabling high speed with low energy consumption.
 In addition, these processors often have a modular design so that they can be adapted to the specific needs of a device, which further increases their flexibility and versatility.